YetOpen/certbot-zimbra/README.md

 ### Zimbra-proxy mode (the default)

-Uses zimbra-proxy for the letsencrypt authentication.
+Uses zimbra-proxy for the ACME HTTP-01 challenge.
 Zimbra-proxy must be enabled and running.
 This is the preferred mode.

 When starting, the script checks the status of zmproxyctl and checks if a process with the name "nginx" and user "zimbra" is listening on port zimbraMailProxyPort (obtained via zmprov).

 The port can optionally be overridden with `-P/--port` or the port check skipped entirely with `-j/--no-port-check` if you are absolutely sure everything is set up correctly.
 The zmproxyctl status check can't be skipped.

-Patches are applied to nginx's templates to pass .well-known to the webroot to make letsencrypt work, after which nginx is restarted.
+Patches are applied to nginx's templates to serve .well-known from the webroot, after which nginx is restarted.

 Everything, including new certificate requests, can be done via certbot-zimbra in this mode.